GCEK-PROJECT-TEAM-1-2025-26/pzem-004t_2_at_a_time_test/README.md

 # PZEM-004T
-2 PZEM-004T used where the 2 split coils are in series.
+2 PZEM-004T used where the 2 split coils are in parallel.
 Due to which the first pzem-004t show the power equal to the sum of the power outputs from both the loads and the second pzem-004t shows only power output of second load
 ```
 230vc----split_coil_1----|----load-----neutral
                          |